JulianBleh/markdown-cv/index.md

 I have given numerous workshops introducing and applying social psychological findings to practical questions of campaigning for socio-ecological change, e.g. for organisations like BUND (Friends of the Earth Germany), Greenpeace, NABU or Demokratie-Stiftung Campact.

 ### Teaching
-Teaching experience at Leipzig University
+Teaching experience at Leipzig University:

-- Lecture and tutorial in *Environmental Psychology* (Psychology Master)
+– Lecture and tutorial in *Environmental Psychology* (Psychology Master)

-- Project course *Consulting in Applied Social and Environmental Psychology* (Psychology Master)
+– Project course *Consulting in Applied Social and Environmental Psychology* (Psychology Master)

-- Supervision of various BSc-/MSc dissertation projects and research interns
+– Supervision of various BSc-/MSc dissertation projects and research interns

 ## Project experience & Funding acquisition